Tan2017/justcode/README.md

-# justcode
+# Just code
+All simple form class will be here for download

-learn how to code
+Learn how to code class